 The Kinetic footfall is most efficient to transport hubs where a large flow of people will pass over it.

-The company deployment has done so far is in a football pitch in Rio de Janeiro to help power the floodlights around the pitch.
+The company deployment done so far is on a football pitch in Rio de Janeiro to help power the floodlights around the pitch.

-It has a temporary installed outside London’s Canary Wharf station powering street lights. these are some of the important Innovation in Civil Engineering 2019
+It has been temporarily installed outside London’s Canary Wharf station powering street lights. these are some of the important Innovation in Civil Engineering 2023

 5. Kinetic Roads

-The utility of kinetic energy potential in roadways is exploring by Italian startup Underground Power.
+The utility of kinetic energy potential in roadways is explored by the Italian startup Underground Power.

 The company has developed a technology called Lybra, a tire-like rubber paving that converts the kinetic energy produced by moving vehicles into electrical energy.

 This technology is developed in collaboration with the Polytechnic University of Milan, Lybra operates on the principle that a braking car dissipates kinetic energy.

 This new cutting-edge technology is able to collect, and convert kinetic energy into electricity and pass it on to the electricity grid also for improving road safety, the device upgrades and promotes sustainability of road innovation in construction.

 Innovative planning concepts have been driven by the growth of smart cities.
 For that purpose, the software developed CyberCity3D is geospatial modeling that specializes in the production of smart 3D building models.